skip to content

 The two written papers are:

 • Paper C1: Translation into and out of the Language.
-This will be a 3-hour paper.
+Summative assessment for this paper will be a 3-hour examination.
 There will be two passages to be translated, one from English into Italian, and one from Italian into English.

 You may take the oral examination in any of the languages recognised by the Faculty.
 One of your two written language papers must be in the same language as the oral.
 Most candidates take the oral examination in the language of the country where they spent the Year Abroad.
 The examination will consist of a five-minute presentation and a ten-minute conversation which will centre on the subject of your Year Abroad Project but there may also be related questions of a more general nature.